valerybodak/graphty/README.md

 ```

+#### 1.3 Params
 Property | Type | Description
 --- | --- | ---
 minValue | Int | Min value to display on scale.
 In case is not specified the min value from values list will be applied
 maxValue | Int | Max value to display on scale.
 In case is not specified the max value from values list will be applied
+valueScaleWidthPx | Float | The width of the left side panel of values
+valueTextSize | Float | The text size of values on the left side panel
+valueTextColor | Int | The color (@ColorRes) of values on the left side panel
+titleScaleHeightPx | Float | The height of the bottom panel with titles
+titleTextSize | Float | The text size of titles on the bottom panel
+titleTextColor | Int | The color (@ColorRes) of titles on the bottom panel
 enableGuidelines | Boolean | Enable / Disable vertical guidelines
 lineWidth | Float | The width of graph's line
 lineColor | Int | The color (@ColorRes) of graph's line